 This will be a “basic” trip, meaning lots of camping in the bush, which sounds completely awesome.
 Being internet-free while I’m there will let me focus on what’s really important: not getting eaten by a lion or trampled by an elephant.

 Jokes aside, how excited am I about going to Africa?
-JUMP ON A COUCH EXCITED.

-Merry early Christmas to me!
+Merry Early Christmas to me!